Warrumbungle Shire

 The Warrumbungle Shire is a local government area in the central western region of New South Wales, Australia.
 The Shire is traversed by the Newell Highway.
 The Warrumbungle mountain range and Warrumbungles National Park are major tourist attractions for the Shire.
 Its seat is located in Coonabarabran, a town in the southwest.

-The mayor of Warrumbungle Shire Council is Cr.
-Kathryn Rindfleish, who is unaligned with any political party.
+The mayor of Warrumbungle Shire Council is Kathryn Rindfleish, who is unaligned with any political party.

 The Warrumbungle Shire local government area sits on Gamilaraay land to the north-east, Wiradjuri land to the south, and Weilwan land to the west.

 Main towns and villages

 The Shire incorporates the towns of Binnaway, Coolah, Coonabarabran, Dunedoo, Baradine and Mendooran.

 Heritage listings

 The Warrumbungle Shire has a number of heritage-listed sites, including: